wangchning/vocabulary/Vocabulary.md

 ## E
 ### efface
 Teachers get annoyed to find that someone has effaced the blackboard --- even the part clearly marked, "Do Not Erase!"

+### eligible
+- Neither your dog nor your friend from Australia is eligible to run for president of the United States, but you might be!
+- If you get good grades, volunteer at the hospital, play varsity sports, and write for your school paper, you might be eligible for a college scholarship.

 ### evolution and revolution
 *Evolution* means the process of developing by gradual changes while *revolution* states a new development in an industry that changes everything drastically.